-Students should submit to the Registrar, Dean, head of the academic department, or other appropriate official, written requests that identify the record(s) they wish to inspect.
+Students should submit to the Registrar, head of the academic department, or other appropriate official, written requests that identify the record(s) they wish to inspect.
 The University official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the University official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 - The right to request the amendment of the student’s education records that the student believes are inaccurate or misleading.

 Students may ask the University to amend a record that they believe is inaccurate or misleading.
 They should write the University official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
-If the University decides not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of his/her right to a hearing regarding the request for amendment.
+If the University decides not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 - The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.

-- serving on an institutional governing board;
+- a person serving on an institutional governing board;

-- to institutions in which the student seeks to enroll or is enrolled so long as the disclosure is for purposes relating to the student’s enrollment or transfer;
+- to institutions in which the student seeks to enroll or is enrolled, so long as the disclosure is for purposes relating to the student’s enrollment or transfer;

 - to authorized representatives of federal, state, or local educational authorities;